Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.314 batting average in his past 10 games), take on starter Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (hitting .306 in his past 10 games, with two doubles, a home run, two walks and four RBI), take on starting pitcher Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Rockies.
+He had a one-hit performance in his most recent game (1-for-4) against the Padres.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres